 - IN Harmony: Sheet Music from Indiana – Created by Indiana University; includes collections from Indiana University Lilly Library, Indiana State Library, Indiana State Museum, and Indiana Historical Society

 - Lester Levy Sheet Music Collection – Johns Hopkins University Library

 - Archive of Popular American Music – UCLA Library

 - Vocal Sheet Music Collection – Digital Commons, University of Maine

 - African American Band Music and Recordings, 1883-1923 – Library of Congress

 - Cylinder Preservation and Digitization Project – UC Santa Barbara, Davidson Library.
 Historic recordings from the era of Edison wax cylinders.
 Many pre-1938 barbershop quartets are in this collection, digitized and freely available.

 - The Great 78 Project – Community project for the preservation, research, and discovery of 78rpm records.
 Part of the Internet Archive

-(A couple of disclaimers.
-I’m not an attorney and cannot give legal advice.
-These links are for information and education purposes only, and will focus primarily on U.S. law.
-Singers with copyright questions should consult a qualified attorney in their home country)
+Note: I’m not an attorney and I cannot provide legal advice.
+The links below are for educational purposes and are focused on US law.
+Questions about copyright should be addressed to a qualified attorney in your US state or home country.

-- Dear Rich – Excellent blog on all areas of intellectual property (copyright, patent, trademark), written by a practicing attorney.
+- Dear Rich: An Intellectual Property Blog – Answers to questions in all areas of intellectual property (copyright, trademark, patent) written by a practicing attorney, Richard Stim